cocos-creator/docs-3d-deprecated/en/material-system/pass-parameter-list.md

 but occasionally introducing breaking changes might become the only option as the project iterate.<br>
 A smooth data transition would be much desired during the process, which leads to the migration system:<br>
 After an effect with migrations is successfully compiled, all the dependent material assets will be immediately updated,<br>
-new property will be automatically generated from existing data using specified rules.<br>
+new property will be automatically migrated/generated from existing data using specified rules.<br>

-The migration process will not delete any data, and if the new data is visible in inspector, flag the source data as `deprecated`.<br>
-If the new property already exists, no migration will be performed to prevent accidental data override. (except in force mode)
+> **Note**: Please remember to backup your project before doing any migration attemps!

 For a existing effect, declares the following migration rules:
 ```yaml